ryansb/acm-certs-cloudformation/README.md

 - [x] Create a CertRequest
 - [x] Delete CertRequest on resource delete
 - [x] Sample CloudFormation template
+- [x] Wait for the cert to be issued
 - [ ] provide a boolean attribute for whether the cert is issued
 - [ ] provide cert ID for CloudFront/ELB
 - [ ] Handle updates?